Alaska Polygraph Exams 907 841-2474

 Polygraph Exams in Valdez, Alaska…$1200

-*Exams outside of Mat-Su Valley require a 50% non-refundable deposit in when scheduling – Cash App, Venmo
+ALL Exams require a 50% non-refundable deposit when scheduling – Cash App, Venmo

 Q: What is a Polygraph or aka a Lie Detector?